 - On a technical level, this is a masterpiece of film.
 Shot on IMAX (which I highly recommend seeing it in if you can) cameras this film is gorgeous to look at.
 Some might be tired of the desaturated color palette that is common in war films, but this film truly deserves it as it fits the tone of the film perfectly.
 There is color at other parts of the film where it is needed too.
 But I must stress this again if you have an IMAX theater near you playing this movie (or even better a 70mm film screening) it is absolutely worth it.

-- The sound design maybe a bit on the controversial side as the focus of the mixing is on the chaos of war and visual storytelling, so the dialog is sometimes difficult to hear.
+- The sound design may be a bit on the controversial side as the focus of the mixing is on the chaos of war and visual storytelling, so the dialog is sometimes difficult to hear.
 That said, the dialog isn’t terribly important as the character actions are what drives the plot forward, not any exposition.
-The booms are loud, the bullets are deadly and it was truly am immersive experience as the sound really envelops you into the Beaches of Dunkirk.
+The booms are loud, the bullets are deadly and it was a truly immersive experience as the sound really envelops you into the Beaches of Dunkirk.